tanya-ivanova/Softuni-Library/README.md

 ## Register page

 You can register with email and password.
+When you register you also have to repeat the password.
+All fields are required.
+The email and the password have validation and error messages are displayed if the filled values does not pass the validation.

+When you register you are automatically logged in the App and you are taken to the Home page.

 The Register page is accesible for all types of users of the App (guests, registered users, admin).